PattyHarris/Bootcamp-Week9-twitter-clone/README.md

 ```

 2. We made use of the Next.js getServerSideProps.
 This works in conjunction with the data.js file - this pattern will be repeated in our other projects.

+# Clear the window after clicking the Tweet button.

+Main thing here is that we need to add an 'await' on the 'fetch' - otherwise, the "reload" clears the fetch call before we can use it...